-Broad area: Judgment, Decision making and Preferences
+Broad area: Preferences, Judgment, Decision making

 Projects and Grants:

-Affective influence of price changes: We explored the effect of monetary changes on predicted affect and on product perception (Postdoctoral fellowship funded by DST, Govt. of India mentored by Prof. Arvind Sahay at IIM Ahmedabad) .
+Principal Investigator in “Affective influence of price changes”.
+We explored the effect of monetary changes on predicted affect and on product perception (Postdoctoral fellowship funded by DST, Govt. of India mentored by Prof. Arvind Sahay at IIM Ahmedabad) .
 2014-2016.

-Influence of reference prices on purchase intentions and hedonic valuation of gold in India (funded by the Gold Policy centre, IIM Ahmedabad supported by World Gold Council) with Prof. Arvind Sahay.
+Co-investigator in “Influence of reference prices on purchase intentions and hedonic valuation of gold in India” (funded by the Gold Policy center, IIM Ahmedabad supported by World Gold Council) with Prof. Arvind Sahay.
 2015-2016.

 Co-investigator in “A cognitivist exploration of privacy”.
 Grant by Dept. of Science and Technology, Government of India under cognitive science research initiative with Dr. Jaison A. Manjaly at IIT Gandhinagar.
 2011-2014.